MichaelvonSiebenthal/MasterThesis/README.md

 - US Airline Passenger dataset including the code
 - Latex files for creating the master's thesis

-The descriptions of the datasets as well as the annotated can be found in the respective folders.
+The descriptions of the datasets as well as the Python code used for the analysis can be found in the respective folders.